 It helps the business to avoid a financial crunch or avoid taking loans.
 Businesses or individuals who don’t maintain sufficient cash reserves face the risk of bankruptcy.
 Apart from this, such reserves help in the following situations:

 Meet Unexpected Expenses

 Individuals may need quick cash if their vehicle breaks down or they forget to pay any earlier bill.
-For businesses, emergency situations can be a breakdown of machinery, settling a lawsuit and more.
-Basically, it helps individuals and businesses to carry on with the operations as usual without worrying about unexpected expenses.
+For businesses, emergency situations can be a breakdown of machinery, settling a lawsuit, etc. Basically, it helps individuals and businesses to carry on with the operations as usual without worrying about unexpected expenses.

 Open to Growth Opportunities

 Individuals or businesses often come across opportunities to boost revenue and grow the business.
 However, such opportunities may require some upfront payment.
 For example, if you get a big order, you will need raw materials in bulk.
 Thus, cash in hand will help you to acquire needed raw materials.

 It also helps in potential acquisitions.
 For instance, Google (now Alphabet) was able to acquire Nest for a price tag of $3 billion due to its reserve.